 Platforms: Web, iOS, Android | Features: Create boards and lists, flexible project management | Video calls: No | Integrations: Evernote, GitHub, Google Drive, Slack | Free trial: Free version available

-If you have ever looked into project management and online collaboration tools, then no doubt you’ve come across Trello.
+If you have ever looked into project management software and online collaboration tools, then no doubt you’ve come across Trello.
 Available on the web and with mobile apps, it lets you easily organise projects and work on them with colleagues.

 The platform allows you to work with boards or lists, which can be organised by teams and different tasks.
 And within these, you can set up to-do lists and delegate amongst colleagues.
 There’s also the option to assign comments to cards – a quick way to give feedback to others.